bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:29:33

 Yeah and on like a Raspberry Pi?

+Speaker 1: 00:29:36

 Probably one second.

+Speaker 0: 00:29:37

 Yeah okay just to sort of paint the context there.
 Okay so the solution?

 Speaker 1: 00:29:45

-Well the solution is in the original proposal by Bluemat, there was a solution which was just changing a few rules.
+Well the solution is in the original proposal by BlueMatt, there was a solution which was just changing a few rules.
 I think now there's discussion about a slightly different solution.
 So that's actually still ongoing research, what is the actual best solution.
-But the gist of it is that there are certain extra rules in SegWit and in Taproot that make the script safer.
+But the gist of it is that there are certain extra rules in `SegWit` and in `Taproot` that make the script safer.
-This was why the block size could be increased with SegWit because any of these extra SegWit transactions would not be as expensive and as slow.
+This was why the block size could be increased with `SegWit` because any of these extra `SegWit` transactions would not be as expensive and as slow.
 These worst case couldn't happen.
 But it looks like some of these rules should also be applied to legacy scripts, to legacy transactions.
-And then the problem is you can't just apply all of SegWit's rules to legacy transactions, so you have to be very careful which ones you'd want to apply.
+And then the problem is you can't just apply all of `SegWit`'s rules to legacy transactions, so you have to be very careful which ones you'd want to apply.
 Main problem there is, you know, somebody might have a transaction that they put in a cold wallet and or like offline wallet, right?
 So we don't see it on the blockchain and now they want to broadcast it, but we changed the rules and now they can't spend it anymore.
 Now the changes that people have in mind would only impact the most bizarre, unrealistic transactions that you can possibly imagine, but still that could still be controversial.
 So the key is to find the absolute minimum extra rules that you need in order to fix the problem and no more.
-Because the simplest solution would just be to say, hey, you know what, you can only make TAPO transactions.
+Because the simplest solution would just be to say, hey, you know what, you can only make `Taproot` transactions.
 That would fix the problem, but it would make a lot of people very angry.

 Speaker 0: 00:31:20